gvvaughan/specl/README.md

 examples written in Lua.
 A minimal "spec" file outline follows:

     describe spec file format:
-    - it is just a list of specifications, with example code: !lua |
+    - it is just a list of specifications, with example code: |
         print "Hello, Specl!"

 [YAML][] makes for a very readable specification file format, and allows